The growth of thermal optics and the thermal clip on

 When we designed the Incendis Thermal Optic we wanted it to cast a wide net and be usable in many different applications.
 The QD mount is the basis for the versatility of the Incendis.
-It allows the optic to be a stand alone, forward mounted thermal optic, or hand held thermal optic.
-With those options the Incendis can be whatever you need it to be.
-The 340 core resolution allows you to detect heat signatures for a man sized target out to 1000 yards, and identify targets out to 500 yards.
+It allows the optic to be a stand-alone, forward-mounted thermal clip on, or hand-held thermal optic.
+With those options, the Incendis can be whatever you need it to be.
+The 340 core resolution allows you to detect heat signatures for a man-sized target out to 1000 yards, and identify targets out to 500 yards.
 The Incendis Thermal Clip On uses a rolling shutter, similar to a DSLR camera in a function called “auto nuke.”
-In the world of thermals “nuking” is the process of resetting the thermal sensor periodically to avoid wash out.
+In the world of thermals “nuking” is the process of resetting the thermal sensor periodically to avoid washout.

 Hunting with Thermal Optics

 Accufire, Advancing Accuracy.
-Accufire Technologies – with every product designed by shooters: digital spotting scopes; thermal clip ons; thermal clip ons; night vision scopes, red dot sights – get the technology and clarity that every hunter, competitive shooter and law enforcement officer can rely on and afford.
+Accufire Technologies – with every product designed by shooters: digital spotting scopes; thermal clip on solutions; night vision scopes, red dot sights – get the technology and clarity that every hunter, competitive shooter and law enforcement officer can rely on and afford.